The Munros From Tain

 The 4 sons travelled to London about 1850 and I have traced two lines down to the present, the third for one generation only.

 In the future it may be that research will be directed back before William Munro’s time, but given the paucity of records for the 18th century and earlier, this will be a challenge.
 Civil Registration and Censuses from the 19th century have greatly assisted the family historian.
 Dependency upon parish and ecclesiastical records preceding that era would be demanding, and the author has less opportunity for research than in his younger days.

 Marie Lloyd (born Matilda Alice Victoria Wood in 1870)

 Marie Lloyd’s sister, Daisy Wood, also appeared at the Pavilion; she married Donald Munro in 1899.
 A biographical article on Daisy (2002) is linked through a Related File.
-Similarly, there is a Related File for Marie Lloyd.
+Similarly, there are Related Files for Marie Lloyd and the Pavilion Theatre.

 This family history connects the Highlands of Scotland with Ireland, and London’s East End Music Hall world.